The Kid Is All Right

 "The Kid Is All Right" is the sixth episode of the twenty-fifth season of the American animated television series The Simpsons and the 536th episode of the series.
 It originally aired on the Fox network in the United States on November 24, 2013.
 It was written by Tim Long and directed by Mark Kirkland.

 In the episode, Lisa makes friends with a new girl in school, who turns out to be a conservative Republican (a George W. Bush one rather than an Abraham Lincoln or Ronald Reagan one) with connections to Springfield's Republican Party.
+Maurice LaMarche and Eva Longoria guest starred.
+Journalist Anderson Cooper appeared as himself.
+The episode received mixed reviews.